Operational Excellence @ Illinois in Brief

 Our response to the pressures of the pandemic proved we have extraordinary capability to collaborate and innovate.
 We have always had an appetite for greatness, and at this moment, we are rethinking business as usual to maximize our missions.

 We will adopt a “maximizing our missions through operational excellence” mindset.
 Reducing duplicated effort, streamlining processes, and realizing cost savings maximizes our ability to carry out our missions.
+In line with “maximizing our missions,” we will realize cost savings not by achieving financial gain immediately through cost-cutting but by developing strategies to avoid unnecessary spending in the future.

 We have no option but to succeed.
 We’re all in because if we do not change, we risk the ability to deliver on our missions, public trust, and our vision of preeminence.